Gevaert-Lab/DIA-Report/README.md

 The Experiment Design File can also include cofounder values that can be used in Cofoounder Values analysis and PCA plot.

 ## Experiment Analysis

-- `Import Data`
-- `Filtering steps`
+- `Filtering steps` : pre-processing steps
-- `Cofounder Vaues Analysis` : analysis of cofounder values among the groups
+- `Cofounder Vaues Analysis` : analysis of cofounder values among the groups.
-- `Data Missing Analysis` : the plot shows the completeness of the experiments at precursor and summarized level
+- `Data Missing Analysis` : the plot shows the completeness of the experiments at precursor and summarized level.
-- `Normalization`
+- `Normalization` : Log 2 transformation, Normalization across all the samples using quantiles method, Summarization at protein level using medianPolish function
-- `PCA` : PCA plot by groups and cofounder values
+- `PCA` : PCA plot by groups and cofounder values.
-- `DE Analysis`
+- `DE Analysis` : Using MSqRob2 with the formula specified in input with ridge regression disabled
-- `QC plots`
+- `QC plots` : P values distribution among groups comparisons
-- `Group Comparison` : volcano plot that summarizes the differential expression landscape in the comparison between two groups
+- `Group Comparison` : volcano plot that summarizes the differential expression landscape in the comparison between two groups.
+Bar plots that summarizes the number of significantly upregulated/downregulated number of proteins based on different adjusted p-values and log2 fold-change thresholds used to define the significance levels.
-- `Summary DE proteins`
-- `Session Info`
+- `Summary DE proteins` : summaries of the number of DE proteins found in all the comparisons and upset plot showing the overlapping of DE proteins among the comparisons.